-- Amendments to HKFRS 3, Definition of a Business - Amendments to HKAS 1 and HKAS 8, Definition of Material - Amendments to HKAS 39, HKFRS 7 and HKFRS 9, Interest Rate Benchmark Reform

-None of these new or amended HKFRSs has a material impact on the Group's results and financial position for the current or prior period.
-The Group has not early applied any new or amended HKFRSs that is not yet effective for the current accounting period.
+Other than the amendments to HKFRS 9, HKAS 39, HKFRS 7 and HKFRS 16, none of these new or amended HKFRSs has a material impact on the Group's results and financial position for the current or prior period.
+Impact on the applications of these amended HKFRSs are summarised below.